Remote Work Guide: How to Find Work-From-Home Jobs

 Information technology

-As you research your roles of interest, update your CV to showcase your relevant skill set and consider filling any skills gaps by taking an online course or earning a qualification.

-With clarity about your desired roles and updated CV, you are ready to apply for jobs.
-Most online job boards will allow you to search for remote positions—simply select the search option for 'remote only' or write “remote” into the location.
-Some websites to search for remote jobs online include:
+With clarity about your desired roles and your updated resume in hand, you’re ready to apply for jobs.
+Most online job boards will allow you to search for remote positions—simply select the search option for “remote only” or write “remote” into the location.
+Some websites to search for remote jobs include:

 FlexJobs